 Processing payroll in Louisiana is relatively straightforward.
 Louisiana has only one state-specific payroll form and no local taxes.
-Its income tax system is progressive vs flat, so the more an employee makes, the more they will pay in taxes.
+Its income tax system is progressive, with rates ranging from 1.85% to 4.25%—so the more an employee makes, the more they will pay in taxes.

-To ensure you calculate your payroll taxes correctly, consider using an all-in-one payroll service like Gusto.
-With Gusto, you can onboard new employees, provide them the right forms, pay via direct deposit from their first paycheck, and file Louisiana payroll taxes.
+To ensure you calculate your payroll taxes correctly, consider using an all-in-one payroll service like QuickBooks Payroll.
+With QuickBooks Payroll, you can onboard new employees, provide them the right forms, pay via direct deposit from their first paycheck, and file Louisiana payroll taxes.
 And if its reps make a mistake that leads to penalties, you’re covered.
-Sign up today for a 30-day free trial.
+Sign up today and get 50% off for 3 months.

 Step-by-Step Guide to Running Payroll in Louisiana